ehough/guzzle-services/README.md

 # Why?

-Sadly, [60%](https://w3techs.com/technologies/details/pl-php/5/all) of all PHP web servers still run PHP 5.4 and lower, but Guzzle needs PHP 5.5 or higher.
-This fork makes Guzzle 6 compatible with PHP 5.3.29 through 7.1.
+Sadly, [60%](https://w3techs.com/technologies/details/pl-php/5/all) of all PHP web servers still run PHP 5.4 and lower, but Guzzle Services needs PHP 5.5 or higher.
+This fork makes Guzzle Services compatible with PHP 5.3.29 through 7.1.

 # How to Use This Fork